 The legal status of a PO

-A PO is an offer to purchase at specific terms.
-It becomes a binding contract when the supplier accepts.
+This section is practical operating guidance, not legal advice.
+A PO is commonly treated as an offer to purchase at specific terms.
+It may become part of the binding contract record when the supplier accepts.
 Acceptance can be:

 - Explicit: a written confirmation, signed acknowledgment, or order number assigned